Stranger6667/talks/articles/testing-network-interactions-in-python/PITCHME.md

 @[9-16]

 Note:
 But what if we want to be async?
-No problem, lets use aiohttp.
+No problem lets use aiohttp.

 +++
 @snap[north]